Taking a holiday can be the perfect way to celebrate after a year of studying. So to help, here are some tips for planning the ultimate student break.

 It’s also a good idea to check out the cost of a package holiday.
 You may be able to get your travel, accommodation and activities included in one cheap deal.

-4. Find the best way to spend your money abroad
+4. If you’re going abroad, find the best way to spend your money

 While having local currency gives you flexibility and can help with budgeting, it’s important to look at whether this is the best way to spend your travel money.